 10 Essential Skills That All Good Roboticists Should Have

 As specialists, we are skilled in the fine details of our specialisms.
-As generalists, we are able to see "the big picture" — something our broad knowledge base allows us to do.
+As generalists, we can see "the big picture" — something our broad knowledge base allows us to do.

-According to this theory, robotic engineers fall largely into the Thinking (Investigative) and Doing (Realistic) categories.
+According to the Holland Code theory, robotic engineers fall largely into the Thinking (Investigative) and Doing (Realistic) categories.
 This means that roboticists need to be a good mix between two opposing working styles.
-"Investigative" people generally like to solve problems by thinking, reading and studying.
-On the other hand, "Realistic" people are highly practical - they like to solve problems by "getting their hands dirty".
+On one hand, "Investigative" people generally like to solve problems by thinking, reading and studying.
+On the other hand, "Realistic" people are highly practical — they like to solve problems by "getting their hands dirty".

 Robotics is a delicate balance between hard study and "fiddling about" (as I like to call it), i.e. working on physical things.